 Ensure that colnames and rownames do not contain any problematic

-characters by e.g running them through make.names()
+characters by e.g running them through make.names() and

 check for same order of rows in both input data.frames.